xmos/lib_tflite_micro/README.rst

-The command line interface uses the C interface above and makes it accessible from the command line, enabling the end user to send data through a TFLite model using the XMOS TFLM interpreter.
-The TFLM intepreter will have XCORE specific operators (such as 2D convolutions, loading from flash) that are emulated on the host.
+The command line interface uses the C interface above and makes it accessible from the command line, enabling the end user to send data through a TFLite model using the XTFLM interpreter.
+The XTFLM intepreter will have XCORE specific operators (such as 2D convolutions, loading from flash) that are emulated on the host.

 The command line interface is built by invoking ``make install`` at top level or